influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 Optional arguments are enclosed in brackets.

 - `-portable`: Use the new Enterprise-compatible backup format for InfluxDB OSS.
 Recommended instead of `-online`.
+A backup created on InfluxDB Enterprise can be restored to an InfluxDB OSS instance.

 - `-online`: Use the legacy backup format.
 Only use if the newer `-portable` option cannot be used.